gratefulcheddar/pinkdocs/src/transactions.md

 sub-section][raw transaction format]).
 Taking the resulting hash:

 1. Add an address version byte in front of the hash.
-The version bytes commonly used by Bitcoin are:
+The version bytes commonly used by Pinkcoin are:

-    * 0x00 for P2PKH addresses on the main Bitcoin network (mainnet)
+    * 0x03 for P2PKH addresses on the main Pinkcoin network (mainnet)

-    * 0x6f for P2PKH addresses on the Bitcoin testing network (testnet)
+    * 0x37 for P2PKH addresses on the Pinkcoin testing network (testnet)

-    * 0x05 for P2SH addresses on mainnet
+    * 0x1c for P2SH addresses on mainnet

     * 0xc4 for P2SH addresses on testnet